$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: -matrices in the context of finite elements

 which is the theoretical basis for an $\mathcal{H}$-matrix approximation, see \cite{Beb08,Bor10,Hac15}.

 However, one of the advantages of the finite element method is that it can be applied also in case of non-constant coefficients.
-In \cite{BH03}, a proof was presented to guarantee the existence of an $\mathcal{H}$-matrix approximation to the inverse of the finite element stiffness matrix even in the case of $L^{\infty}$-diffusion coefficients and the other coefficients set to zero.
-This result was then extended in \cite{Beb05,Beb16} to allow all coefficients to be $L^{\infty}$, providing the theoretical foundation for an $\mathcal{H}$-matrix approximation to the inverse of the differential operator from \eqref{eq:diffop}.
+In \cite{BH03}, a proof was presented to guarantee the existence of an $\mathcal{H}$-matrix approximation to the inverse of the finite element stiffness matrix even in the case of essentially bounded diffusion coefficients and the other coefficients set to zero.
+This result was then extended in \cite{Beb05} to allow all coefficients to be only essentially bounded, providing the theoretical foundation for an $\mathcal{H}$-matrix approximation to the inverse of the differential operator from \eqref{eq:diffop}.
+Having the $\mathcal{H}$-matrix approximability of the inverse to the finite element matrix available, the approximability of the LU-decomposition to the finite element matrix has then been proven in \cite{Beb07}.

 While these first results hold up to the finite element discretization error, the results have recently been improved in \cite{Fau15,FMP15} to hold without additional error.

-It remains to explain how to actually compute an $\mathcal{H}$-matrix approximation to the inverse of a finite element stiffness matrix.
-To that end, note that a necessary condition for an entry $\mathbf{A}_{ij}$ in the finite element matrix to be non-zero is that $\Upsilon _i\cap\Upsilon _j \neq\emptyset$, i.e.\ the intersection of the corresponding supports of the basis functions is non-empty.
-This yields together with the $\eta$-adminissibility condition \eqref{eq:admissibility} that all entries of a finite element matrix have $\eta$-inadmissible supports, i.e.\ they are contained in the nearfield of an $\mathcal{H}$-matrix.
+It remains to explain how to actually compute an $\mathcal{H}$-matrix approximation to the inverse or the LU-decomposition of a finite element stiffness matrix.
+To that end, note that a necessary condition for an entry $\mathbf{A}_{ij}$ in the finite element matrix to be non-zero is that $\Upsilon _i\cap\Upsilon _j \neq\emptyset$, i.e.,\ the intersection of the corresponding supports of the basis functions is non-empty.
+This yields together with the $\eta$-adminissibility condition \eqref{eq:admissibility} that all entries of a finite element matrix have $\eta$-inadmissible supports, i.e.,\ they are contained in the nearfield of an $\mathcal{H}$-matrix.
 A sparse finite element matrix can therefore be represented as an $\mathcal{H}$-matrix by reordering the index set corresponding to the clustering scheme introduced in Section \ref{sec:ClTr} and inserting the non-zero entries into the nearfield.
 An illustration of this procedure can be found in Figure \ref{fig:FEMHmatrix}.